-- Cut & glue watercolor doodle flowers.
+- Cut and glue watercolor doodle flowers.

 Simply cut out around each flower and glue onto a new piece of colored paper.
 Or peel and stick you using sticker paper.

-More Watercolor Art Activities for Kids
+More Watercolor Painting Ideas for Kids

 Now don’t let the fun stop here!
 Below are a few art ideas we think your kids will enjoy.
 If you try one, please tag us on Instagram (#theartfulparent).
 We really enjoy seeing your family’s arts & crafts projects!